cloudberries27/DevChallenge-Button/README.md

 - The Demo is above ^^
 - This was a fun project.
 Didn't take too long.
 If you're new to react this is pretty beginner friendly project.
 - I learned the syntax of adding multiple classes to a single component in react.
-- Quote of the Day: "You know why developers like dark mode?
-Because light attracts bugs...ha I'm so funny 😂😐😥
+- QOTD: "You know why developers like dark mode?
+Because light attracts bugs!"...😂😐😥

 ### Built With